mtolly/pokemid/README.md

   2. `cabal update` if necessary to download package lists.

+  3. In the `pokemid` directory,
+    `cabal sandbox init` if you want the installed dependencies sandboxed (recommended).

-  2. In the `pokemid` directory, `cabal install` to build and install.
+  4. `cabal install` to build and install.
-    Or, `cabal build` and move `dist/build/pokemid/pokemid` to the directory of your choice.
+    Or, `cabal build` and then move `dist/build/pokemid/pokemid(.exe)` to the directory of your choice.

 ## Usage